-When you begin dieting, and you eliminate the extra sauces and butter and other things that make foods taste delicious, you may quickly find that foods are bland.
+When one begins dieting, and one eliminates the extra sauces and butter and other things that make foods taste delicious, one may quickly find that foods are bland.
 This can interfere with your ability to continue your weight loss plan, because who wants to continue to eat foods that don’t taste good?
 While some adjustment to flavor is necessary, there is no reason your healthy diet has to mean a lack of flavor.
 Instead of using condiments and flavorings that are high in calories and fat, such as sauces or butter, you can rely on spices that add very little negative to the meal but can add a whole lot of flavor.
 Read on to learn about spices and how to use them to maximize flavor in your foods and still lose weight.

 Calories in spices –